leeb2828/vacation-photo-gallery/README.md

 - Valley Forge National Park.
 <br />
 The user will be redirected to the photo_gallery.html page with the location displayed at the top and all the photos from that vacation dynamically displayed on the page.
+The user can select a photo and, using the forward and backwards arrows, go through the entire gallery from the selected location.

 ![Portland Maine photo gallery](project_screenshots/portland_maine_gallery.png)